onap/policy-parent/docs/apex/APEX-Introduction.rst

                additional information of any kind but cannot change/alter them

-            -  Global context (read and write), the policy the policy has access to additional information of any kind and can alter this information (for instance to record historic information)
+            -  Global context (read and write), the policy has access to additional information of any kind and can alter this information (for instance to record historic information)